nocarryr/tslumd/doc/source/overview.rst

 :class:`~tslumd.tallyobj.Tally` object.

-When receiving, the Tally object will emit an :event:`~tslumd.tallyobj.Tally.on_change` event on any change of state with the Tally instance as the first argument and the property names as the second:
+When receiving, the Tally object will emit an :event:`~tslumd.tallyobj.Tally.on_update` event on any change of state with the Tally instance as the first argument and the property names as the second:

 .. doctest::